Mr-Zanzibar/Mass-Deleter/README.md

 # Mass-Deleter
-it can delete cmd , task manager and explorer and rundll32
+it can delete cmd , task manager and explorer and rundll32 from a computer

 ## build